DataDog/datadog-ci/src/commands/junit/README.md

 - `DD_SERVICE`: if you haven't specified a service through `--service` you might do it with this env var.
 - `DD_TAGS`: set global tags applied to all spans.
 The format must be `key1:value1,key2:value2`.
   - The resulting dictionary will be merged with whatever is in the `--tags` parameter.
 If a `key` appears both in `--tags` and `DD_TAGS`, whatever value is in `DD_TAGS` will take precedence.
+- `DD_METRICS`: set global numerical tags applied to all spans.
+The format must be `key1:123,key2:321`.
+  - The resulting dictionary will be merged with whatever is in the `--metrics` parameter.
+If a `key` appears both in `--metrics` and `DD_METRICS`, whatever value is in `DD_METRICS` will take precedence.
 - `DATADOG_SITE`: choose your Datadog site, e.g. datadoghq.com or datadoghq.eu.
 - `DD_CIVISIBILITY_LOGS_ENABLED`: it will enable collecting logs from the content in the XML reports.